 Dynamic neural fields (DNF) represent the distribution of neural populations and their evolution in time according to Amari's equation \cite{amari_dynamics_1977} :

 with \textit{u(x,t)} the activation field over a feature dimension \textit{x} at time \textit{t}.
 The resting level is \textit{h} (\textit{h $<$ 0}), \textit{S(x,t)} is the external input and $\tau$ is a time constant.
-Additionally, we define \textit{$\xi$(x,t)} as noise, which is useful for generating stochastic peak of activation if the resting level is sufficiently high.
-An output signal \textit{$\sigma$(u(x,t))} is determined from the activation \textit{u(x,t)} through a sigmoid function with a threshold set up to zero.
-An interaction kernel $\omega$ is used as convolution with the output \textit{$\sigma$(u(x,t))} and serves as local excitation and surrounding inhibition.
-Fig. \ref{fig:amari} depicts a one dimensional field according to Amari's equation.
-The action of the Gaussian kernel is crucial because different shapes can affect the neural dynamics of a field.
-For instance, local excitatory (bell shape) coupling stabilizes peaks against decay while lateral inhibitory coupling (Mexican-hat shape) prevents the activation from spreading out along the neural field.
-Based on the interaction kernel, a neural field can operate on several modes.
+Furthermore, we define \textit{$\xi$(x,t)} as noise, which is useful to generate a stochastic peak of activation if the resting level is sufficiently high.
+An output signal \textit{$\sigma$(u(x,t))} is determined by activation \textit{ u (x, t)} through a sigmoid function with a threshold set to zero.
+An interaction kernel $\omega$ is used as a convolution with the output \textit{$\sigma$(u(x,t))} and serves as local excitation and surrounding inhibition.
+Figure \ref{fig:amari} depicts a one-dimensional field according to Amari's equation.
+The influence of the Gaussian kernel is significant, as varying shapes can impact the neural dynamics of a field.
+For instance, local excitatory (bell-shaped) coupling stabilizes peaks against decay, while lateral inhibitory coupling (Mexican hat shape) prevents the activation from spreading out along the neural field.
+Based on the interaction kernel, a neural field can operate in several modes.
 In a self-stabilized mode, peaks of activation are stabilized against input noise.
-In a self-sustained mode, the field exhibits supra-threshold peaks even in the absence of external activation.
-This mode allows to model working memory fields (WM) in our approach.
-A selective mode is also possible through a lateral inhibition that allows the emergence of a single peak of activation.
+In a self-sustained mode, the field exhibits suprathreshold peaks even in the absence of external activation.
+This mode allows us to model working memory fields (WM) in our approach.
+A selective mode is also possible through lateral inhibition that allows the emergence of a single peak of activation.

-In addition to neural field, DFT also define memory trace :
+In addition to the neural field, DFT also defines a memory trace :

-A memory trace basically build up an activation depending on the time constant \textit{$\tau_+$} and this activation decays according to \textit{$\tau_-$}.
-In this specific memory trace, we introduce \textit{a(t)} as an activation coming from a zero dimensional field.
+A memory trace basically builds an activation depending on the time constant \textit{$\tau_+$} and this activation decays according to \textit{$\tau_-$}.
+In this specific memory trace, we introduce \textit{a(t)} as an activation coming from a zero-dimensional field.
 With this term, the dynamic of the memory trace can take place only if it receives an additional activation from a node.
-This specific field is useful for retaining various activation of different intensity in time and will be the core elements to compute the prediction error as well as the learning progress while the robot is pursuing a goal.
+This specific field is useful for retaining various activations of different intensities in time and will be the core element to compute the prediction error and the learning progress while the robot is pursuing a goal.